eschulte/nonviolent-medicaid-army/en/about.md

-The Nonviolent Medicaid Army of the poor is a growing militant force of the poor and dispossessed, united across identities, regions, races and issues, modeled after King’s ‘nonviolent army of the poor’ from the first Poor People’s Campaign of 1968.
+The Nonviolent Medicaid Army of the poor is a growing militant force of the poor and dispossessed, united across identities, regions, races and issues, modeled after MLK’s ‘nonviolent army of the poor’ from the first Poor People’s Campaign of 1968.
+We are currently active in states like Wyoming, Wisconsin, Texas, Indiana, Georgia, Kansas, Pennsylvania, New York, Maryland and Vermont.
+We are not a coalition or a campaign but a network of organizations and committees that understand healthcare to be a strategic front of struggle to unite the working class.

 ### Who makes up the Nonviolent Medicaid Army?

+There are currently over 90 million people in the U.S. who get their healthcare through Medicaid and CHIP (Children's Health Insurance Program).
 Those who are on or excluded from Medicaid represent the diversity of the entire working class and are impacted by every single front of struggle there is - be it the fight for housing, living wages, food, education, freedom from debt, freedom of migration, or freedom from criminalization and incarceration.
 The fight for Medicaid is common to the North and the South of the U.S. and the fight for healthcare broadly unites the global working class.

 ### Why the Nonviolent Medicaid Army?

-As millions more in this country are thrown into the ranks of the unemployed or underemployed, the demand for Medicaid is going to skyrocket, and healthcare will continue to be one of the top concerns on the minds of the American people.
-Medicaid can and should be expanded to be a truly universal and comprehensive single payer healthcare system.
+As millions more in this country are thrown into the ranks of the unemployed or underemployed, the need for Medicaid steadily increases and healthcare will continue to be one of the top concerns on the minds of the everyday people.
+We call for "Medicaid for All" - expanding Medicaid to every resident alongside the abolition of Managed Care Organizations and de-commodification of the healthcare system overall.
 The Nonviolent Medicaid Army centers the leading social force - the poor and dispossessed - in the fight for healthcare as a human right, a transformative demand in the context of a system that seeks to profit off of our pain, sickness and death.